thehxdev/dsa/data-structures/vector/README.md

 A **generic** implementation of vector (Dynamic Array) data structure.

-This vector can hold multiple data types at the time but some fucntions like `vec_print` will not work properly because `printf` function needs format specifiers.
+This vector can hold multiple data types at one time but some fucntions like `vec_print` will not work properly because `printf` function needs format specifiers.

 If You want to store multiple data types at once in one vector, set vector type to `VOID_T` when initializing or